y-l-g/cadsock/readme.md

-Of course.
-Here is the complete `readme.md` file, rewritten in English to reflect all the recent architectural improvements and roadmap updates.

----

 # FrankenPHP Realtime Project

 A channel-based WebSocket broadcast service built with a Go Caddy module and a Go PHP extension, featuring pluggable backends for single-node or horizontally-scaled deployments.